nwoeanhinnogaehr/tinyspec-cling/docker/README.md

 The way that sound gets from your container out to your system is via the JACK `net` bridge.
 The entire container will show up as a single JACK client on your host system.

 Be aware that latency and reliability may be very bad.
+If this is a problem for you consider installing tinyspec-cling natively as detailed in the top level readme.